centria/basic-coding/docs/part12/part12-3.md

 # Graphical interfaces

 So far, all our programs have used the console, or terminal, as their interface.
-But in modern operating systems, graphical interfaces are more common.
+But in modern operating systems, **graphical user interfaces** (GUIs) are more common.
 C# has a variety of choices built in for creating graphical programs for Windows environment, and on this course, we'll take a quick glance of one of the options.

 ## Creating a new Windows Forms project